 1.3 There shall be four classes of non-voting member:

 i) Consultants in the UK and Ireland who are not designated urologists and other doctors engaged in branches of medicine related to urology;

 ii) All other UK and overseas trainees who do not hold an NTN, including those in research; and

 iii) Those holding clinical assistant and trust grade posts or any other post with a commitment to urology and not covered by the other categories.

 b) Overseas Members, who shall be urologists of appropriate standing (ie holding a certificate of completion of specialty training or equivalent) outwith the UK and Ireland who have shown a sympathetic and continuing interest in The British Association of Urological Surgeons or who wish to have a connection with the Association for educational purposes.

 c) Senior Members.
-A Member who has retired from active practise will be eligible to apply for election to Senior Membership.
-Retirement from active practise will be determined by whether the Member derives any income from any activities related to urology - including medico-legal work - AND Members will be asked to confirm if they pay an annual subscription to a medical defence union and/or the GMC (or other relevant certification body) Senior Members shall pay:
+A Member who has retired from active practice will be eligible to apply for election to Senior Membership.
+Retirement from active practice will be determined by whether the Member derives any income from any activities related to urology, including medico-legal work.
+Members will, therefore, be asked to confirm that they pay an annual subscription to a medical defence union and/or the GMC (or other relevant certification body) Senior Members shall pay:

-ii) pay no subscriptions and receive BAUS mailings only.
+ii) pay no subscription and receive BAUS mailings only.

 d) Honorary Members, who shall be persons who have made a distinguished contribution to urology or who have achieved outstanding prominence in a field of medicine related to urology either in the United Kingdom or abroad.
 They shall pay no annual subscription.